avsa242/shtc3-spin/README.md

 ## Salient Features

-* I2C connection at up to 1MHz
+* I2C connection at up to 1MHz (tested at max 760kHz)
 * Read raw or calculated temperature, relative humidity
 * Normal and low-power modes
 * Returned data is CRC-verified